HPIM: Heterogeneous Processing-In-Memory-based Accelerator for Large Language Models Inference: Acknowledgement

 Dr. Yang was the recipient of the First/Second place on ACM TAU Power Grid Simulation Contest in 2011 and 2012.
 He was a recipient of IEEE ICCD Best Paper Award in 2013, ACM GLSVLSI Best Paper Nomination in 2015, IEEE ICESS Best Paper Award in 2017, ACM SIGKDD Best Student Paper Award in 2020.

 \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Rubing Yang}

-received the B.S. degree in computer science and technology from Beihang University, Beijing, China, in 2023.
-She is currently pursuing the M.S. degree at the School of Computer Science and Engineering, Beihang University, China.
+received the B.S. and M.S. degrees in computer science and technology from Beihang University, Beijing, China, in 2023 and 2026.
 Her research interests include computing-in-memory architectures and large language model acceleration.

 \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Yikun Wang}

 received the B.S. degree in computer science and technology from Beihang University, Beijing, China, in 2022, and the M.S. degree at the School of Computer Science and Engineering, Beihang University, China, in 2025.
 His current research interests include computing-in-memory architectures and deep learning accelerators.